peteyoung/python-dev-env/python-dev-setup.md

    * wheel
    * `cookiecutter`
 * Solve any chicken and egg questions:
-   * Use OS/system package manager, or discreet python utilities?
+   * Use OS/system package manager, or discrete python utilities?
       * If you use OS/system package manager, you will only be as current as their repository.
    * `pip` or `pyenv ` first?
       * `pyenv` has no `python` dependencies, so if it doesn't exist on the system at all, you'll be fine.
-      * `pip` is installed by default by `pyenv` during a Python build/installation.5
+      * `pip` is installed by default by `pyenv` during a Python build/installation.
       * You can upgrade this `pip` with either `pip install -U pip` or the curl pipe method.
 Both will only upgrade `pip` in the currently active version of Python.
    * `pip` or `virtualenv` first?
       * `virtualenv` also installs `pip`.
 AAAAAGH!!!
 Did I mention it also installs setuptools too?